Why Build Pigweed?#

 Supported language versions#

-Most Pigweed code requires C++17, but a few modules, such as pw_kvs and pw_tokenizer, work with C++14.
-All Pigweed code is compatible with C++20.
-Pigweed defines toolchains for testing with C++14 and C++20; see host target documentation for more information.
+All Pigweed code requires C++17 and is fully compatible with C++20.
+Pigweed defines GN toolchains for building with C++17 and C++20; see host target documentation for more information.
+For Bazel, the C++ standard version can be configured using the –cxxopt flag.